AdityaSidharta/parallel_15puzzle/README.md

 adjacent to the empty tile can be moved by sliding them horizontally, or vertically.
 The goal of the puzzle is to place the tiles in numerical order, leaving the last tile to be located at the bottom right corner of the frame.
-It should be noted that not all of the initial state of 15 puzzle is solvable.
-15 puzzle is solvable if:
-1. N is odd
-2. N is even, and the blank tile is on the even / odd row (counting from the bottom row), and the number of inversions is odd / even

-Inversion is defined as the number of pairs (a, b), where a > b, but a appears before b if we were to flatten the number arrays into a single row.
-For example, [2 1 3 5 4 6 7 8] has 2 inversions (2, 1), (5, 4).

 ## Algorithm
 For the 15 puzzle problem, we adapted the A∗algorithm to help us minimize the effort to